pcmueller/TheWormhole/README.md

 ## Walkthrough

 1. Once loaded, the home page welcomes the user to their country of origin, with the United States set as the default location.
-Displayed below are Last.fm's "Top Tracks" and "Top Artists" streaming data from that location, automatically populated in the form of two vertical lists.
+Displayed below is the Last.fm "Top Tracks" and "Top Artists" streaming data from that location, automatically populated into two vertical lists.

 <p align="center">
     <img src="https://user-images.githubusercontent.com/51062974/131191336-fc0330f9-ab15-4087-ab0f-8f746bf42f10.png" alt="home" width=500 />